top of page

 The self-resolving nature of most low back pain cases and the difficulties that physicians have in diagnosing chronic low back pain have made low back pain something of a mystery to healthcare providers.
 This has led to a tendency to under-treat the condition in some cases, with many people not realizing that there are some very serious conditions linked to low back pain.

-When an emergency room doctor picks up the chart and sees that the main concern of the patient is low back pain, many have a similar response: they may think that nothing can be done for the patient, or they might suspect that they have a drug-seeking individual on their hands.
+When an emergency room doctor picks up a patient's chart and sees that the main concern is low back pain, many have a similar response: they may think that nothing can be done for the patient, or they might suspect that they have a drug-seeking individual on their hands.

-Also, because most cases of low back pain are benign, most physicians feel that there is probably nothing that they can do for the patient.
+Also, because most cases of low back pain are benign (not too serious) most physicians feel that there is probably nothing that they can do for the patient.
 This can lead to a sense of complacency about an individual's experience of low back pain.

 Chest pain patients receive a very different workup from healthcare providers than back pain patients do.